The odd-even effect of mosaic modulation period of quasi-periodic hopping on the Anderson localization in a one-dimensional lattice model: localization of zero-energy state

 \subsection{$\kappa$ is a positive even integer}

-When $\kappa$ is a positive even integer, we can assume $N=n\kappa+1$, where $n$ is an integer.
-Based on Eqs.
-(1) and (5), due to the ergodicity of the map $\phi\longrightarrow 2\pi\beta i+\phi$, the average growth/decreasing rate of wave function can be reduced into
+When mosaic period $\kappa$ is a positive even integer, we can assume that $N = n\kappa + 1$, where $n$ is an integer.
+Using equations (1) and (5), we can see that the ergodicity of the map $\phi \longrightarrow 2\pi\beta i + \phi$ allows us to reduce the average growth / decrease ratio of the wave function to: